matchms/matchms/paper/paper.md

 The API was designed to be easily extensible so that users can add their own filters for spectra preocessing, or their own similarity functions for spectral comparisons.
 The present set of filters and similarity functions was mostly geared towards smaller molecules and natural compounds, but it could easily be extended by functions specific to larger peptides or proteins.

 Matchms is freely accessible either as conda package (https://anaconda.org/nlesc/matchms), or in form of source-code on GitHub (https://github.com/matchms/matchms).
+For further code examples and documentation see https://matchms.readthedocs.io/en/latest/.
 All main functions are covered by tests and continuous integration to offer reliable functionality.
 We explicitly value future contributions from a mass spectrometry interested community and hope that matchms can serve as a reliable and accessible entry point for handling complex mass spectrometry datasets using Python.